Scene-aware Unity Save system

 Our scopes will be embedded within the game object hierarchy.
 When saving data, every component in a save scope must have a unique ID to map data back to the component.
 This would be a problem with only one scope, but when we deal with nested scopes, it becomes pretty easy to work with.

-Any game object which is a direct child of the scene will be considered in the scene scope, and unless otherwise specified all game objects will be in the same scope as their parent.
+Any game object that is a direct child of the scene will be considered in the scene scope, and unless otherwise specified all game objects will be in the same scope as their parent.
 We will create new scopes whenever we have a collection of saved objects, such that every individual item in the collection has its own scope.
 Since each item will be an instance of a prefab, we will mark their parents as a prefab parent.

 All children of prefab parents are considered to have their own scope.
 A prefab parent has a unique ID in its scope, but since each prefab child it has is its own scope, all of their identifiers only need to be unique to that one prefab!
 This means when designing a prefab such as an inventory slot, we do need to make sure components inside the prefab have unique IDs, but that's it.
 No need to check collision with other UI elements in the scene.